KazanExpress/async-usage/README.md

 ## What is it?

-It's a simple tool for creating environment specific dynamic import factories with pluginable functionality.
+This is a simple tool for creating environment specific dynamic import factories with pluginable functionality.
+It tool allows you to create [dynamic import factories](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import#Dynamic_Imports) to help your project be KISS and DRY. 😉

 You can use it to reduce code repetition in your project's imports.

+Mostly designed to work with [webpack](http://webpackjs.org), but can be easily tuned to work with other bundlers or even native browser dynamic imports.

 ## TLDR

-This tool allows you to create [dynamic import factories](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import#Dynamic_Imports) to help your project be KISS and DRY. 😉

-Mostly designed to work with [webpack](http://webpackjs.org), but can be easily tuned to work with other bundlers or even native browser dynamic imports.
+### General usage

 Its simple - just create your specific async chunk use-case: